 The Indwelling of the Holy Spirit

-Under the Old Covenant God the Spirit was still active in the lives of His people, but the prophets spoke of a coming time when God would give His people a new heart and put His Spirit in them.
+Under the Old Covenant (the system under which God related to His people in the Old Testament era) God the Spirit was still active in the lives of His people.
+But the prophets spoke of a coming time when God would give His people a new heart and put His Spirit in them.
 No longer would the people of God have to worry that the Holy Spirit would be taken away from them.

 We have the great privilege of living under that New Covenant.
-Now, God the Spirit takes up permanent residence within our hearts and is the seal that ensures our place in God’s family forever.
-This is what we call the “indwelling” of the Holy Spirit.
+Now, God the Spirit takes up permanent residence within our hearts.
+He is the seal that ensures our place in God’s family forever.
+This is what we call being sealed by the Holy Spirit, or the indwelling of the Holy Spirit.
 He cannot be taken away.
-Not anymore.
-We are secure!(John 3:5-8, Hebrews 10:15-18, Ephesians 1:13-14)
+Not anymore, for He literally dwells within those of us who belong to Him and becomes a permanent part of who we are!
+We are forever secure!(John 3:5-8, Hebrews 10:15-18, Ephesians 1:13-14)

 This “New Covenant” started on the day of Pentecost shortly after Jesus ascended back into heaven.
 Jesus had spoken to His disciples before and after His death about what was going to happen.
 He’d told them He would send the Holy Spirit to them from the Father, and this Spirit of God would live in them.
 (John 14:17, John 14:23-26, John 16:8, Acts 2:1-5)